qgis/QGIS-Website/content/project/visual-changelogs/visualchangelog40/index.md

 src="images/entries/05d17bd62aaa441e7756a5bf5970d4ddc90760da"
 class="img-responsive img-rounded" />

-This feature was funded by Stadt Frankfurt am Main and Oslandia
+This feature was funded by [City of Frankfurt – Stadtplanungsamt](https://www.stadtplanungsamt-frankfurt.de/about_us_5645.html) and Oslandia

 This feature was developed by [Julien Cabieces](https://github.com/troopa81)